johnrsibert/ADMB_XML/README.md

 ADMB_XML uses the [libxml2](http://www.xmlsoft.org/ "libxml2") library which is available for many computing platforms including Linux, Windows, CygWin, MacOS, MacOS X, and others.

-It has been tested on Ubuntu 12.02 64bit using g++ 4.8.0.
+It has been tested on Ubuntu 12.04 64bit using g++ 4.8.0.

-pella-xml.tpl
+pella-xml.tpl example
 -------------

 This example tpl is Arni Magnusson's [Pella](http://www.admb-project.org/examples/fisheries/pella/ "Pella") example with the alb data.
 One FUNCTION has been added to write data and parameters into an xml tree.